 - Water.
 We recommend deep, less frequent watering.
 Irrigate.
 Make sure your lawn has good drainage and no standing water.
 It's best to water in the morning between 6 and 10 am.
 This allows ample time for the grass to dry throughout the day.
 And be sure to try the "tuna-fish can trick" to make sure you're watering appropriately.

 - Drainage.
 Make sure your lawn has good drainage and no standing water.

 - Prune.
-Prune your trees and shrubs to allow air movement and light penetration to the grass.
+Prune your trees and shrubs to allow air movement and light penetration into the grass.